Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Statically and rotating ordered phases: Goldstone modes and low lying excitations

 We therefore have identified $N-2$ spatially homogeneous linearly independent modes, one for every $i=3,...,N$, that do not decay and are elements of the kernel of the inverse Green function.
 The Goldstone modes associated to the breaking of the generators $T_{1,i}$ with $i=3,...,N$ in the rotating phase are identified as cosine waves.
 This corresponds to shifting the limit cycle as depicted in Fig.~\ref{fig:OldGoldstone}.
 Taking a derivative with respect to $\boldsymbol{\varphi}$ of \eqref{eq:Ward_Takashi} does not lead to another constraint, since $\Gamma^{(0,2)}=0$ due to conservation of probability \cite{Sieberer2016}.

 We now perform the analogous analysis for the broken generators $T_{2,i},\,i={3,...,N}$, which generate rotations out of the $\hat e_1 - \hat e_2$ plane while leaving $\hat e_1$ invariant, and act on the physical field expectation value as depicted in Fig.~\ref{fig:NewGoldstone}.
-They transform the fields as
+Such rotations by an angle $\theta_i^{(2)}$ transform the fields as

 which leads, in the same manner as before, to

 Therefore, the breaking of generators $T_{2,i},\, i=3,...,N$ leads to $N-2$ linearly independent sine waves as Goldstone modes.
 They correspond to the orbit of the rotating field after the plane of the original limit cycle has been rotated by the broken generators.
 This amounts to the respective sine and cosine fluctuations around the original limit cycle as visualized in Fig. \ref{fig:goldstones}.
 Due to the linear independence of sine and cosine functions, we arrive at a total of $2N-4$ Goldstone modes so far.